Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -m ANNOgesic/input/mutation_table/mutation.csv \
         ANNOgesic

-``-r`` is the folder of original fasta files.
-In ``-o`` you can assign the filenames of output fasta files and the strains that you want to put in it.
-In our case, we call the first fasta file test_case1 and the second one test_case2. test_case1 stores the fasta of NC_test.1 and test_case2 stores test_case2.
+``-r`` is folder of the close strain fasta file.
+In ``-o``, we assign a pairs of output filenames and the strains that we want to put into the file.
+In our case, "test_case1" is the first output fasta file, and "test_case2" is the second output fasta file. "test_case1" stores the sequence of the new strain "NC_test.1", and "test_case2" stores the sequence of the other new strain - "test_case2".
 Now we can check the results.

 ::